 A white gold patina is natural, subtle change in appearance white gold jewelry undergoes over time as its rhodium plating wears off.

 As the rhodium wears off, the underlying white gold alloy becomes visible.
-This alloy is made up of gold and other metals like nickel or palladium, and these metals have a slightly warmer, often yellowish tone compared to rhodium coating’s color.
+This alloy is made up of gold and white metals like nickel, platinum and palladium, and all these metals have a slightly warmer, often yellowish tone compared to rhodium coating’s shiny white color.

 White gold patina is a cherished look for some and annoyance for others.
 You’ll learn more right below.